GROUNDWORK ROOTED IN SCIENCE

 ABOUT THIS PAGE

 Before I trained as a therapist, I was (and still am) a scientist.
 My background is in biopsychology; the study of how biology shapes the mind, with my own research focused on psychiatric genetics.
-While this work lives alongside rather than inside the therapy room, it quietly informs how I think about the mind, the body, and what it means to heal.
+While this work lives alongside rather than inside the therapy room, it contributes to how I think about the mind, the body, and what it means to heal.
 On this page, you'll find short notes on biological topics I find useful or interesting, alongside my own research portfolio.

 What is biopsychology?